Dwarf1er/COVIDBoy/README.md

 ## Normal Game Mode

+- Jump on platforms to clean them
 - Cleaned platforms give you 2 points
 - Missed platforms make you lose 1 point
 - You lose if your score gets to -20

 ## New Game Plus Game Mode

+- Jump on platforms to clean them
 - Cleaned platforms give you 1 point
 - Missed platforms make you lose 2 points
 - Pressing Q will double your movement speed for 3 seconds, this ability can be activated every 10 seconds